bdon1990x/minecraft-alaina/docs/proposal.md

 ### Summary of the Project

-The idea we have chosen is an AI that is able to build different types of structures based on text-based commands.
+The idea we have chosen is an AI that is able to build different types of structures based on text commands.
 Commands may include details such as the size, shape, or color of a structure.
 Examples of such commands could be “build a red house” or “build a blue tower”.
 Given these commands the AI should be able to generate a structure according to the given specifications.

 ### AI/ML Algorithms